 Most of Riga’s Russians still call this area Коса (Kosa), which literally means sandpit, because AB Dambis used to be just sand.

-Since July 2017, a 60-meter tall flagpole was installed on AB Dambis with Latvian Flag in order to commemorate a 100 year anniversary of the Republic of Latvia, which will happen in 2018.
+A 60-meter tall flagpole was installed on AB Dambis with Latvian Flag in order to commemorate the 100 year anniversary of the Republic of Latvia in 2018.

 AB Dambis is a narrow 550 meter long concrete strip, which nowadays is used as a playground, park area or a great place for jogging because one lap is precisely 1100 meters, so nine laps is 10KM :).